-We receive a lot of requests for support and unfortunately aren’t able to support everything.
-To make it easier for artists and companies interested in working with us, we have put together some guidance on how we make decisions about what to support:
+We receive lots of requests for support and unfortunately aren’t able to support everything.
+To make things easier for artists and companies interested in working with us, we have put together some guidance on how we make decisions about what to support:

-- We are open to supporting ideas in R&D and in production if we would consider including the finished work in our programme.
+- We are open to supporting ideas in R&D and ideas that are in production where we would consider including the finished work in our programme.
 Audiences are at the forefront of all our decision-making.
 We dedicate time, space and resource to supporting artists at The Riverfront because we want artists to make work that is relevant for our audiences.
 We want to make sure that our programme is representative of our community.
 See more about our programming policy here

 - Diary clashes and lack of available space in the building can sometimes mean we aren’t able to support an artist at a given time.
 The earlier you get in touch with us, the better.
-You don’t need to have to have funding in place before you contact us
+You don’t need to have funding in place before you contact us.

 What Will We Ask for in Return?

-- We will always provide you with an Artist Agreement that will sum up our conversations and the way forward we have agreed.
-This will ensure you know what we can expect from each other as partners.
+We will always provide you with an Artist Agreement that will sum up our conversations and what’s been agreed.
+This will ensure you know what we expect from each other as partners.